How to stream the 2018 Emmys online

 Watch the Emmys live from Australia

-Living Down Under?
-Australian audiences could also enjoy the 2018 Emmys.
+Australian audiences can also enjoy the 2018 Emmys.
 Here’s how:

 - Use ExpressVPN to connect to a server in Australia